Peter Woolcott

-Peter Richard Woolcott AO (born 19 October 1953) is an Australian public servant, diplomat and the current Australian Public Service Commissioner.
+Peter Richard Woolcott AO (born 19 October 1953) is an Australian public servant, diplomat and the former Australian Public Service Commissioner.
 He was previously the Chief of Staff to Prime Minister Malcolm Turnbull.
 Woolcott has served as the Australia's High Commissioner to New Zealand, the Australian Ambassador for the Environment, the Australian Permanent Representative to the United Nations in Geneva, the Australian Ambassador to Italy, the Deputy Head of Mission in Jakarta, and the Consul-General in Honolulu.

 Background and early life

 Woolcott was born in West Berlin in 1953, the son of Richard Woolcott, a former Australian diplomat public servant.
 He spent October 1953 to May 1954 in Moscow, while his father was Third Secretary at the Australian Embassy in the city.

 Peter Woolcott graduated with a Bachelor of Laws and Bachelor of Arts from the Australian National University and a Master of Arts degree from The Fletcher School of Law and Diplomacy.